omnitrogen/foodscan/README.md

 This is just for fun! (as always) :rainbow:

 # TODO :
-- fix image size
+- fix pulldown menu
-- fix widget position
+- add infos
-- add infos about the product
+- create export to text method